 What is The EFT Study Group?

 The EFT study group is designed to be a catalyst for your professional growth as an EFT Couples Therapist.
-The group’s co-facilitators, Anne Hancock Psy.D. and Jennie Hopper M.A. are both Certified EFT therapists and committed to providing safe and extraordinary support while engaging with you in a collaborative learning process.
+Anne Hancock Psy.D, the group’s facilitator, is a Certified EFT therapist and Supervisor.
+She’s committed to providing safe and extraordinary support while engaging with you in a collaborative learning process.

 Is this the same as formal EFT Training?

 No. The intention of this study group is to augment formal EFT training and support you as you advance your learning and become your BEST professional self.
 A special benefit of this year’s study group will be our continuing focus on AIRM (Attachment Injury Repair Model).
 This formal AIRM training program, developed by Dr. Lillian Buchanan and Lorrie Brubacher M.Ed. has been endorsed by Dr. Sue Johnson and ICEEFT.
 AIRM is an evidence-based approach you can use to help your couples get unstuck and tap into the power of forgiveness.

 This group is not about teaching, although there will be lots of learning.
 It’s about working together, setting your own goals and objectives and getting what you want with the help, support and accountability of your peers.
 Anne will prepare and guide the meetings so we can collaborate and focus exclusively on learning the EFT model.
 Meetings will utilize:

 This experience is not for everyone.
 It is for the couples therapist who wants to take a deep dive into the EFT materials.